makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 - Use the Service Simulator to test that the `say hello world` utterance causes Amazon to send an Intent Request to your local application, and observe that the request body printed to the command-line matches the JSON request sent in the Service Simulator.

-You’ve now hooked up your local development environment to an Alexa Skill!
+You’ve now hooked up your local development environment to an Alexa skill!

 ## 4. Responding to Alexa Requests
-Now we have built an Alexa development Skill (1), built a local development server with an endpoint tunnelled via HTTPS (2), and can make requests from Amazon to our local development server through that endpoint (3).
+Now we have built an Alexa development skill (1), built a local development server with an endpoint tunnelled via HTTPS (2), and can make requests from Amazon to our local development server through that endpoint (3).

 Our final step is to construct a response from our endpoint such that Amazon can interpret the response to make Alexa say ‘Hello World’ to us.